 3. To Have and keep faith: to take God seriously – Heb 11:6; Jn 14:15;15:14.
 Then, of course, is all this effectively summarized in Mark 16:16…

 Note that none of these can be done by an infant or by someone else on your behalf.
 God is Love, and Love is not manipulative – He gave you your own free will to choose whether you will submit to Him or whether you will rather follow man’s ideas [traditions, doctrines] on how to serve and love God.
 You choose between [serving] God or yourself [man’s ideas on God] and your own attempts/works.

 Are you asking: but what about the young that die and could not yet have done this, are they included in this covenant?
 Then tell me, who do you think God is?
 Is He capable of righteousness, of being just?
 This “covenant”, do you understand it?
-Try the paper “The Covenant and the Law” if you will.
+Try the meditation “The Covenant and the Law” if you will.

 When the Israelites were “baptizo’d” unto Moses, they were immersed (obedient) under Moses.
 Similarly, when a believer is “baptizo’d” into water, he submits to (is immersed into) the name of the Father, the Son and Holy Spirit.
 He is under God`s control and is the Lord`s.
 Water “baptism” shows a person has repented, and is leaving the old life behind.
 That he believes in the Name of Jesus Christ, that he confessed Jesus is Lord and is submersed (fully committed) in this publically with no shame.
 Acts 2:38; 8:12,15-17; 9:18; 10:47,48; 22:16; Eph 5:26; Tit 3:5; Rom 1:16.